 Workers’ compensation insurance pays for employees’ medical costs and replacement income if they experience a work-related injury or occupational illness.
 Workers’ comp is required by law in most states.
-Pennsylvania requires employers with one or more employees to carry workers’ compensation, and they typically pay between 12 cents to $26.39 per $100 of payroll.
+Pennsylvania requires employers with one or more employees to carry workers’ compensation, and they typically pay at $1.34 per $100 of payroll.

 Pennsylvania Workers’ Compensation Insurance Providers

 Employers can purchase workers’ compensation insurance from more than 300 private workers’ comp insurance companies authorized to sell policies in Pennsylvania or the state’s workers’ compensation fund.
 Businesses approved by the Pennsylvania Department of Labor and Industry may self-insure.